tdriley/checknet/README.md

 # Checknet
 Simple JavaScript library which periodically checks internet connection and calls functions of your choice when the connection is dropped or restored.
+I'm very interested in feature requests so if you have one, please open an issue here: https://github.com/tdriley/checknet/issues

 ### Setup
 Include the checknet.min.js (found in the src/ folder) on each page you want to be able to detect internet connection on: